Research

 “Nanoparticle-based and Organic-phase-based AGET ATRP PolyHIPE Synthesis within Pickering HIPEs and Surfactant-stabilized HIPEs”

-“Porous Carbon Monoliths from Emulsion-Templated Polyacrylonitrile”___________________________________________________________________________
+“Porous Carbon Monoliths from Emulsion-Templated Polyacrylonitrile”

-“Emulsion templated bicontinuous hydrophobic-hydrophilic polymers: Loading and release”___________________________________________________________________________
+“Emulsion templated bicontinuous hydrophobic-hydrophilic polymers: Loading and release”

-“Polymerized Pickering HIPEs: Effects of Synthesis Parameters on Porous Structure”___________________________________________________________________________
+“Polymerized Pickering HIPEs: Effects of Synthesis Parameters on Porous Structure”

-“Porous, Biodegradable, Emulsion-templated Polyacrylate: Structures, Properties, and Cell Growth”___________________________________________________________________________
+“Porous, Biodegradable, Emulsion-templated Polyacrylate: Structures, Properties, and Cell Growth”

 “Porous Polyurethanes Synthesized within High Internal Phase Emulsions”